 - Osteopathic Manipulative Treatment (OMT) is incorporated in the training and practice of osteopathic physicians.
 With OMT, osteopathic physicians use their hands to diagnose injury and illness and to encourage your body’s natural tendency toward good health.
 By combining all available medical procedures with OMT, DOs offer their patients the most comprehensive care available in medicine today.

-Find a DO ← This will take you to the physician database search page at the AOA site.
+Find a DO ← This will take you to a searchable osteopathic physician directory.